 How to Clean and Care for Bronze Sculptures

-to care for your south Indian and Bangladeshi bronze statues from Lotus Sculpture is to use a rag and with some coconut oil on it.
-Coconut oil is natural and will not chemically remove any of the original coloring of the piece.
+The most natural way to care for your Thai brass, south Indian and Bangladeshi bronze statues from Lotus Sculpture is to use a cotton cloth to wipe down the statue.
+This prevents dust build up.
+If you would like to make the statue shine use a rag with a natural oil, like olive oil.
+In India they use coconut oil.
+Natural oils will not chemically remove any of the original coloring of the piece.
 It returns the piece to it's most natural state.
-Although it is not recommended to entirely remove the green patina coloring, coconut oil will succeed in removing some of the excess green coloring on bronze statues.
+Although it is not recommended to entirely remove the green patina coloring, natural oils will succeed in removing some of the excess green coloring on bronze statues.

 Bronze is copper alloy.
-In modern times, bronze is an alloy of copper and any metal except zinc.
 It is generally more expensive than brass and more corrosion resistant.
 Bronze forms a patina (green color) which is protective to the metal and is often seen on artwork.
 The green patina is indicative of older pieces and is prized by collectors.
-Reproduced it is called Verde.
 Over time, bronze will deteriorate if exposed to moisture and chlorides or sulfides.
 Moisture alone will not damage bronze making bronze sculpture ideal for outdoor garden settings.
+Bronze is a metal.
+It is natural for metal to color in time.
+In our opinion a natural coloration gives a sculpture character and thus adds to the esthetic value of a piece.

 Keep bronze pieces as clean as possible.
 Accumulations of dust and dirt can eat into the metal surface.
 Dust regularly using a soft cloth.
 Do not rub too vigorously, especially on any protruding parts.
 If a bronze piece has been neglected for a long time and is covered with grime, thoroughly clean it with a soft brush.
-Remove all dust from crevices and notches and then lightly rub the entire surface with a soft flannel cloth.
+Remove all dust from crevices and notches and then lightly rub the entire surface with a soft cotton cloth.

 For a more thorough cleaning, carefully wash with a solution of 1 tablespoon of salt and 3 1/2 quarts of water.
 Rinse well.
 Polish with copper polish followed by glass wax.
 If you want a high polish, dip a cloth into liquid wax and apply to the piece.
 When dry, buff lightly to a high gloss.
-This wax treatment also may be given to bronze pieces that are kept outdoors.
+A wax treatment also may be given to bronze pieces that are kept outdoors.
 Weathered bronze usually darkens; however, this is natural and does not harm the piece.

 "Bronze disease" is one of the most serious hazards of bronze.
 This disease, caused when chlorides and oxygen combine in a damp environment, also attacks brass and pewter.
 The disease takes the form of a sudden outbreak of small patches of corrosion and is distinguished by rough, light green spots.
-"Bronze disease" usually can be stopped by going over the piece with a layer of coconut oil.
+"Bronze disease" usually can be stopped by going over the piece with a layer of natural oil.
 If this does not help the piece you may want to try washing the piece in repeated changes of boiling hot, distilled water.
 You may have to soak the object for a week or more in distilled water.

 General Purpose Bronze Cleaner: Salt, Vinegar, and Flour.
 Dissolve 1teaspoon salt in 1 cup white vinegar.
 Add enough flour to make a paste.
 Apply paste to bronze and let sit for 15 minutes to 1 hour.
 Rinse with clean, warm water, and polish dry.